Look closer to home - why teachers develop best in their own classrooms

 This approach to development should be contextually-informed, and should involve continuous development focus from participant teachers, including communities of practice and teacher development groups which communicate beyond any individual training event, and go forward into participant teachers’ future practice.

-Tom Garside is Director of Teacher Training for Language Point Teacher Education, a training provider which is validated to deliver the new Level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification for online and classroom language educators with a language proficiency of CEFR B2 and above.
+Tom Garside is Director for Language Point Teacher Education, a training provider which is validated to deliver the new Level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification for online and classroom language educators with a language proficiency of CEFR B2 and above.